 If the book systems can't keep up with you, neither can your readers.

-Before you move on to the next lessons, it's helpful to review the resources I've provided in the Consumer's Guide, especially the distribution and aggregation tools and services.
+Before you move on to the next lessons, it's helpful to review the resources I've provided in the Consumer's Guide, especially the distribution tools and services.
 Navigate to the Resources lesson for links to the guide and more.

 Unscrupulous vanity presses constantly upsell and their operators are trained to use certain phrases to lure you in and encourage you to keep paying for the next thing that will make you famous.
 Literary agent?
 Sure!
 Movie deal?
 Oh yeah!
 They know what buttons to push.
 They're in sales!